go-spatial/proj/CONTRIBUTING.md

 ## How to build from source

-If you just need to play with the binary the easy way is to get the binary from our [releases page](https://github.com/go-spatial/tegola/releases), or if a binary for your OS is not there, use `go get -u github.com/go-spatial/tegola/cmd/tegola`.

-If however you want to build the latest release candidate you will have to build from source.
-The first thing to do is to clone the `go-spatial/tegola` repo to your `GOPATH`.
-The simplest way to do this is to use `go get -u github.com/go-spatial/tegola`, navigate to the repository root then:
+Clone the `go-spatial/proj` repo to your `GOPATH`.
+The simplest way to do this is to use `go get -u github.com/go-spatial/proj`, navigate to the repository root then:

 * Checkout the current release candidate branch, (i.e. v0.7.0)